 Drooping eyelid (Ptosis)

 When one or both eyelids droop, it can limit peripheral or side vision.
-Most commonly caused by aging, nerve damage, weakness of the eyelid muscles or an injury.
+Most commonly caused by aging, nerve damage, weakness of the eyelid muscles, or an injury.
 An eyelid surgeon can evaluate to determine corrective action.

 Dry eyes can be caused by the environment, aging, medications, abnormal lid position, or certain systemic diseases.
 If an individual has a prolonged inability to produce enough high-quality tears, it can result in blurred, unstable vision, discomfort or sharp pain, redness and irritation, and even tearing.
-Several over the counter artificial tears are available.
+Several over-the-counter artificial tears are available.
 Always look for moisture drops and never use eye drops for redness relief.

 Small, moving dark speck out of the corner of your eye that moves when you move your eye is called a floater.
-Floaters are caused by bits of the shrinking vitreous gel material in your eye cast shadows on the retina.
+Floaters are caused by bits of the shrinking vitreous gel material in your eye casting shadows on the retina.
 Usually, no treatment is needed.
-However, a sudden increase in floaters or lightning storm of flashes lights can be more serious and needs to be evaluated by an eye doctor.
+However, a sudden increase in floaters or a lightning storm of flashes lights can be more serious and needs to be evaluated by an eye doctor.

 A disease of the optic nerve that has no symptoms in most cases.
 It is important for everyone to have periodic eye exams to evaluate for Glaucoma.
 Glaucoma is more common with increasing age and can be hereditary.
 Simple, painless glaucoma tests are part of every eye examination and involve checking the eye pressure and evaluation of the optic nerve.

-This occurs when lights at night seem to be surrounded by “halos,” or smudge or blurry circles around light.
+This occurs when lights at night seem to be surrounded by “halos,” or smudges or blurry circles around light.
 Uncorrected refractive error (nearsightedness, farsightedness, or astigmatism), cataracts, swelling from recent surgery, or infections are common causes.